 Smartphones are so ubiquitous that pretty much everyone has heard of a SIM card by now.
 The SIM card is what allows your phone to connect to a cellular network.
 Among other things, each individual user’s phone number is stored on the SIM card and you won’t find very many (if any) modern smartphones that work without one.

 Most smartwatches do not need SIM cards because they either lack phone functionality, or they pair with a smartphone and piggyback off of that data plan.
-On the other hand, the standalone watches we have already discussed that don’t need to link with a smartphone to use a SIM card.
+On the other hand, the standalone watches we have already discussed don’t need to link with a smartphone to use a SIM card.

 For instance, the Scinex SW20 is a very affordable smartwatch that can make and receive calls (it even comes with a camera).
 Capable of holding up to 32GB of memory, this smartwatch is truly self-sufficient, but it can link with an Android or IOS phone if so desired.
 Fair warning with this watch, it has greater functionality with Android-based phones.